[top bar]

 If you have four or more vehicles at any one location or if you buy, sell, or deal in secondhand motor vehicle parts you are required to obtain a license.

-Information on the requirements for obtaining a Montana Motor Vehicle Wrecking Facility license can be obtained from the Director of the Yellowstone County Junk Vehicle Department.
+Information on the requirements for obtaining a Montana Motor Vehicle Wrecking Facility license can be obtained from the Montana Department of Environmental Quality.